coffee2code/text-replace/readme.txt

 == Changelog ==

 = () =
+* New: Ensure longer, more precise link strings match before shorter strings that might also match, regardless of order defined
 * Change: Update plugin framework to 048
     * 048:
     * When resetting options, delete the option rather than setting it with default values